cliftonbnoble/student-data-api/README.md

 # Student Data API

-This project provides a simple Express.js API to access student data stored in a PostgreSQL database.
+This project provides a simple Express.js API to access (Dummy) student data stored in a PostgreSQL database on our free AWS Tier.

 ## Overview